Verilator Visual Simulator Architecture

 Makefile Architecture

 The build system runs through a very structured Makefile that manages Verilator compilation, C++ compilation, and executable linking in a reproducible manner.
-The Makefile defines several key variables: VERILATOR_FLAGS specifies compilation options including --cc (generate C++ code), --exe (create executable), --Mdir obj_dir (output directory), and warning suppressions like -Wno-WIDTHTRUNC (ignore width truncation warnings common in real-world Verilog); VERILOG_SOURCES_MESSENGER lists all Verilog files including RTL modules (vgaDriver.v, ps2Driver.v, textMessenger.v) and testbench wrappers (tbDualMessengerVerilator.v, ps2KeyboardVerilator.v); and LIBS and LDFLAGS configure SDL2 linking with MinGW-specific static/dynamic library flags.
+The Makefile defines several variables: VERILATOR_FLAGS specifies compilation options including --cc (generate C++ code), --exe (create executable), --Mdir obj_dir (output directory), and warning suppressions like -Wno-WIDTHTRUNC; VERILOG_SOURCES_MESSENGER lists all Verilog files including RTL modules (vgaDriver.v, ps2Driver.v, textMessenger.v) and testbench wrappers (tbDualMessengerVerilator.v, ps2KeyboardVerilator.v); and LIBS and LDFLAGS configure SDL2 linking with MinGW-specific static/dynamic library flags.

 1. The copy_mem_files target searches multiple possible locations for font8x8.mem and scancode.mem (font bitmap data and PS/2 scancode lookup tables) and copies them to the current directory, as Verilator's $readmemh() function expects memory initialization files in the working directory.